rust-lang/rust/src/doc/trpl/looping.md

 the iterator, and we loop another time.
 When there are no more values, the `for` loop is over.

-In our example, `range` is a function that takes a start and an end position, and gives an iterator over those values.
+In our example, the range notation `(0..10)` takes a start and an end position, and gives an iterator over those values.
 The upper bound is exclusive, though, so our loop will print `0` through `9`, not `10`.